1 This was the sholder patch in use at the time I was first hired in 1969.

 10 After 6 months as a Firefighter, I was promoted to Fire Apparatus Engineer and this is the first day of my new rank.
 This was "Crash 1" which was my assigned unit for the first shift.

 11 Not long after promoting, I attended the CDF Ione Fire Academy for Fire Apparatus Engineer training.
-I am the one in the back row just left of center, with nice black hair.
+I am the one in the back row just left of center, with lots of nice black hair.

 13 A bit of a time-lapse of Eng-27 coming out of the house.